LC-SLab -- An object-based deep learning framework for large-scale land cover classification from satellite imagery and sparse in-situ labels: Methods and data

 \subsubsection{Output-level object aggregation}

 Conversely, output-level aggregation, as depicted in Figure \ref{fig:methods}(c) first produces a pixel-wise classification map based on a neural network for semantic segmentation.
 The object definition $\mathbf{S}$ is then used to postprocess the result in order to achieve an object-wise result.
-Particularly, the unnormalized pixel-wise outputs, i.e., the logits, are averaged across each segment.
+Particularly, the logits which are output by the last learnable layer are averaged across each segment.

-As the underlying semantic segmentation model, established network architectures from computer vision can be used.
-In our experiments we consider different well-established CNN- and ViT-based architectures: For the CNNs, we use UNet \cite{ronneberger2015u} and UNet++ \cite{zhou2018unet++} with a ResNet-18 backbone, and DeepLabV3 \cite{chen2017deeplab,chen2017rethinking} with a ResNet-34 backbone.
-For ViTs, we experiment with Segformer in its B3 variant which relies on mix transformer (MiT) \cite{xie2021segformer}.
-As an additional baseline, we also use a simple 3-layer CNN with batch normalization and ReLU ativations (BaseCNN).
-The choices for the respective backbone models are justified in the ablation studies in Section \ref{sec:ablation_studies}.
+As the underlying semantic segmentation model, established network architectures with different backbones from computer vision are used.
+In our experiments we consider different well-established CNN- and ViT-based architectures: As a simple baseline, we use a 3-layer CNN (BaseCNN) which is similar to BaseMLP and BaseGNN, as previously described, but uses standard convolution layers instead of graph convolutions or linear layers, repectively.
+For the more elaborate CNNs, we use UNet with a ResNet-18 backbone \citep{ronneberger2015u} and DeepLabV3 \citep{chen2017deeplab,chen2017rethinking} with a ResNet-34 backbone which are established models in the context of land cover classification and have been used extensively in related work \citep{wang2020weakly,solorzano2021land,hua2021semantic}.
+In addition, UNet++ \citep{zhou2018unet++} with a ResNet-18 backbone is tested to assess the effect of more complex CNN-based models.
+To provide a comparison with more recent ViT-based models, we experiment with Segformer in its B3 variant which relies on mix transformer (MiT) \citep{xie2021segformer}.

-While more elaborate and recent semantic segmentation methods and larger backbones may be considered, we limit ourselves to rather lightweight models.
-This is because dataset sizes are typically comparably small in the context of sparsely labeled segmentation, such that models do not necessarily benefit from higher parameter counts.
-We show evidence of this effect in our experiments.
+The choices for the respective backbone models are justified experimentally by demonstrating that choosing higher capacity backbones does not guarantee improved performance in our given setting.
+Similarly, while more elaborate and recent transformer-based semantic segmentation methods and larger backbones may be considered, we generally limit ourselves to rather lightweight models in this study.
+This is because dataset sizes are typically comparably small in the context of sparsely labeled segmentation with in-situ data, making the problem data- rather than model parameter-constrained.
+As such, models do not necessarily benefit from higher parameter counts.